inab/EPICO-data-loading-scripts/README.md

 the repository:

 	git clone --recurse-submodules https://github.com/inab/BLUEPRINT-dcc-loading-scripts.git

+and the update to the latest changes is with:

+	git pull --recurse-submodules
+	git submodule update --recursive

 Then, you have to setup the project profile, either changing of copying [blueprint-setup.ini](blueprint-setup.ini) file.